JetBrains/teamcity-documentation/topics/configuring-build-steps.md

 The decision whether to run the next build step may depend on the exit status of the previous build steps and the current build status.

-The build step status is considered _failed_ if the build process returned a non\-zero exit code and the __Fail build if build process exit code is not zero__ build failure condition is enabled (see [Build Failure Conditions](build-failure-conditions.md)); otherwise build step is _successful_.
+The build step status is considered _failed_ if (1) the build process returned a non-zero exit code and (2) the "_Fail build if build process exit code is not zero_" build failure condition is enabled (see [Build Failure Conditions](build-failure-conditions.md)); otherwise build step is _successful_.

 Note that the status of the build step and the build can be different.
-A build step can be successful, but the build can be failed because of another build failure condition, not based on the exit code (like failing a test or something else).
-On the other hand, if a build step has failed, the build will be failed too.
+A build step can be successful, but the build can be failed because of another build failure condition, not based on the exit code (like failing a test).
+On the other hand, if a build step has failed, the build will fail too.

 ## Execution policy